MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-stack/plan.md

 - How will data privacy affect data migration?
 - Is migration defined as a modernization journey?
 - If so, have you defined the next steps and the goals required after the migration?
-- What are the service-level agreement (SLA), recovery point objective (RPO), recovery time objective (RTO), and availability requirements?
+- What are the service-level agreement, recovery point objective, recovery time objective, and availability requirements?

 For some workloads, your answers to these questions will fuel conversations about the value of Azure versus Azure Stack Hub for that workload.